 Attendees will have the option to leverage several services available in Azure such as Cosmos DB including the core SQL and graph APIs, Azure SQL Database, Azure Data Factory, Azure Functions, Azure Event Hubs, and Azure Search.
 All attendees will be given an Azure SQL Database to start with.
 They are at liberty to choose any technology they would like that meets the success criteria for each challenge.

 Overview

-Local shop has an on prem product catalog and order system in SQL Server and wants to modernize by moving to the cloud.
-They hired you to help them on their digital transformation journey!

-We could start with a preexisting SQL product catalog like adventure works and make this a bike shop, or build our own starter db from scratch selling whatever we want.